Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: P 1 -bundles over Hirzebruch surfaces

-The $\p^1$-bundle $\FF_a^{b,c}\to \F_a$ has numerical invariants $(a,b,c)$ (see Definition~\ref{Defi:NumInv}).
+The $\p^1\!$-bundle $\FF_a^{b,c}\to \F_a$ has numerical invariants $(a,b,c)$ (see Definition~\ref{Defi:NumInv}).
 As we will see later (Remark~\ref{Rem:NumInvAreInv}), these numerical invariants are indeed invariant under isomorphism.
-This will show that the isomorphism classes of decomposable $\p^1$-bundles over Hirzebruch surfaces are parametrised by these invariants. \end{remark} \begin{remark} All decomposable $\p^1$-bundles $\FF_a^{b,c}$ are toric varieties, with an action given by $[x_0:x_1;y_0:y_1;z_0:z_1]\mapsto [x_0:\alpha x_1;y_0:\beta y_1;z_0:\gamma z_1]$. \end{remark} \begin{remark} We have two open embeddings
+This will show that the isomorphism classes of decomposable $\p^1\!$-bundles over Hirzebruch surfaces are parametrised by these invariants. \end{remark}